ucey21/comfy_controlnet_preprocessors/README.md

 cd comfy_controlnet_preprocessors
 ```
 Next, run install.py.
 It will download all models by default. <br>
-Add `--no_download_ckpts` to not download any model. <br>
-When a preprocessor node runs, if it can't find the models it need, that models will be downloaded automatically.
+Note that you have to check if ComfyUI you are using is portable standalone build or not.
+If you use the wrong command, requirements won't be installed in the right place.
-For directly-cloned ComfyUI repo:
+For directly-cloned ComfyUI repo, run:
 ```
 python install.py
 ```